MicrosoftLearning/mslearn-copilotstudio.es-es/Instructions/Labs/04-manage-topics.md

 1. En el panel **Editar con Copilot**, en el campo **¿Qué desea hacer?**, escribe el texto siguiente:

-    `Update the message in this Question node to say thank you to the Name variable from the previous node and then proceed to ask the email address question.`
+    `Replace "What is your email address?" to say thank you to the Name variable from the previous node and then proceed to ask the email address question.`

 1. Selecciona **Actualizar**.